ongov/Digital-Service-Standard/README.md

 ## 9. Use open standards and common platforms

 Use open standards, open source software and common government platforms where available.

-Open standards are are created through collaboration and consensus.
-They aim for data operability between various products and services.
-Open source software is published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach.
+Open standards are are created through collaboration and consensus by an active community of experts, including many large technology companies.
+They aim for data operability between various products and services, as well as security and reliability.

+Open source software is published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach between users, organizations, and large companies.
 There are many well-established open source tools and products that are considered industry standards.

 ### Why it matters